pjotrp/bioinformatics/doc/design/workflow.md

     Samtools::view_into_grep

-(Note for implementors: view_into_grep could actually be implemented by meta programming)
+(Note for implementer: view_into_grep could actually be implemented by meta programming)

 With composition support which allows unlimited chaining of commands,